March 2011: The journal has changed its citation format.

 All articles accepted after March 1, 2011 will be cited using the following format:

 The Journals of Gerontology, Series B: Psychological Sciences and Social Sciences, vv, xxx-xxx.

 (Note specifically, it starts with “The”; there is a comma and not hyphen before Series; there is no B on the volume number; and the letters have been removed from the page numbers.)

-Please note that articles being cited prior to March 1, 2011 should be cited using the format in which they were originally published.
-Contact the journal inbox with any questions.
+Please note that articles being cited prior to March 1, 2011 should be cited as follows:

 Please note that the journal now encourages authors to complete their copyright license to publish forms online!

 The Journals of Gerontology, Series B: Psychological and Social Sciences are published bi-monthly by The Gerontological Society of America.
 The Society was founded in 1945 to promote the scientific study of aging, to encourage exchanges among researchers and practitioners from the various disciplines related to gerontology, and to foster the use of gerontological research in forming public policy.
 The Society's 5,500 members include leading gerontological researchers, educators, and practitioners in biological, medical, behavioral, and social sciences and the humanities.

 AIMS AND SCOPE OF THE JOURNAL

 The Journals of Gerontology, Series B: Social Sciences publishes articles using a variety of theoretical and methodological approaches encompassing quantitative, qualitative, experimental, and non-experimental research.
 Authors are encouraged to submit papers in areas such as anthropology, demography, economics, epidemiology, geography, health services research, political science, public health, social history, social work, and sociology.

 Due to the high volume of submissions, we are unable to offer pre-screening advice.
 Instead, please refer to the aims and scope of the journal to determine if the journal is a suitable venue for your work.